angband/angband/docs/playing.rst

 key or are otherwise disturbed.
 To enter a "repeat count", type ``0``, followed by the numerical count, followed by the command.
 You must type 'space' before entering certain commands.
-Skipping the numerical count yields a count of 99.
-An option allows certain commands (open, disarm, alter, etc) to auto-repeat.
+Skipping the numerical count yields a count of 99 for the open, tunnel, disarm, alter, and close commands.
+All other commands do not repeat unless requested.

 Some commands will prompt for extra information, such as a direction, an inventory or equipment item, a spell, a textual inscription, the symbol of